Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.55).
+- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.54).

-- Tigers pitchers combine to allow 154 total home runs at a clip of 1.2 per game (to rank 15th in baseball).
+- Tigers pitchers combine to allow 157 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- Skubal gets the start for the Tigers, his 10th of the season.
-He is 3-2 with a 4.06 ERA and 50 strikeouts in 44 1/3 innings pitched.
+- Wentz will start for the Tigers, his first of the season.

-- In his last time out on Wednesday, the lefty threw six innings against the Chicago Cubs, allowing four earned runs while surrendering six hits.

-- The 26-year-old has an ERA of 4.06, with 10.2 strikeouts per nine innings, in nine games this season.
-Opponents are batting .240 against him.
+- It's the season debut and his first appearance in more than a year for the 25-year-old lefty.

 © 2023 Data Skrive.
 All rights reserved.